revbayes/revbayes.github.io/tutorials/biogeo/index.md

     Q_mol := fnHKY(kappa, bf)

-Next, we’ll create a $+\Gamma4$ across-site rate variation model.
+Next, we'll create a $+\Gamma4$ across-site rate variation model.
 First, we need a parameter to control the amount of site rate variation

     alpha ~ dnUniform(0,50)